komiamiko/komiamiko.github.io/_posts/2020-06-28-future-gardens.markdown

 <div id="fgardens-container-ordinal-counter">

-When you're ready, you can reveal the ordinals that have been there all along.
+When you're ready, you can reveal the ordinals that you've been collecting all along.

 <label for="fgardens-display-kind">Text display mode:</label>
 <select name="fgardens-display-kind" id="fgardens-display-kind-selector">